teleivo/puppet-dcm4chee/README.md

 ##Limitations

-This module was only tested with Ubuntu 14.04 64bit.
 This module was only tested with dcm4chee-2.18.0-mysql.
+This module is currently limited to Ubuntu 14.04 64bit.
 This module is currently limited to dcm4chee using mysql.

 ##Development